BradleyChatha/jcli/README.md

     --mode                       - Which mode to use.
 ```

-And now let's test our functionality.
+And now let's test our functionality:

 ```bash
 # JCLI supports most common argument styles.